 - Download and extract the latest SDK Platform-tools.zip on your desktop.

-- Launch the command prompt window, connect your phone or tablet to the computer, and execute the “adb devices” command to check connection.
+- Launch the command prompt window, connect your phone or tablet to the computer, and execute the “adb devices” command to check the connection.

 - Now, type the following command and press the Enter key.

 - You need to execute the following ADB shell command to enable the Safe Mode on your device.